 PCS 200.
-Physics for life
+Physics for Life (ES) 4

-This course covers mechanics, wave motion, sound, electricity, magnetism, light, astronomy and relativity for middle school education major.
+This course covers mechanics, wave motion, sound, electricity, magnetism, light, astronomy and relativity for education majors.
 Topics are chosen to meet the state educational requirements for science.
 Prerequisite: MAT 102

 PCS 201.
-Physics with Calculus I 4
+Physics with Calculus I (ES)

 This course begins with mechanics, including linear kinematics, Newton's laws, statistics, work, power, conservation of energy, collisions, conservation of momentum, uniform circular motion and rotational dynamics.
 Mechanical properties of matter in the solid, liquid and gaseous states are introduced.
 The study of wave motion includes transverse and longitudinal waves, sound and the Doppler effect.
 The course concludes with a study of heat, including kinetic theory, thermal properties of matter and the first and second laws of thermodynamics.
 Laboratory exercises reinforce the concepts studied in class.
 Problems will often use calculus.
-Prerequisite: Grade of C or better in MAT 221.
-Corequisite: MAT 222
+Corequisite: MAT 221

 PCS 202.
-Physics with Calculus II 4
+Physics with Calculus II (ES)

 This course, which assumes knowledge of differential and integral calculus, covers electricity and magnetism, optics and modern physics.
 The introduction to electricity and magnetism includes the Coulomb force, electric fields, electric potential, direct current circuits, the magnetic field and the magnetic force, ammeters and voltmeters, DC electric motors, electromagnetic induction, AC generators and transformers.
 The optics material begins with electromagnetic waves and proceeds through reflection, refraction and optical instruments with a focus on the Lorentz transformations, the Bohr model of the hydrogen atom and atomic energy levels.
 Laboratory exercises reinforce the concepts studied in class.
-Prerequisites: Grade of C or better in MAT 222
+Corequisite: MAT 321

 PCS 298.
-Special Topics in Physics 4
+Special Topics in Physics